 In this step, we work out how to play a 2nd guitar part for the chorus.

-Using both big open position chords to support the first guitar as well as small compact jazz style comping, you’ll gain lots from practicing this.
+We try both big open position chords to support the first guitar as well as small compact jazz style comping.
+You’ll gain lots from practicing this.

 In this final step, you join me and the singer(s) again.

 As we’re a band now, maybe it’s time to fire up that tour bus and book us some gigs!

 In this first step, we play the intro, the verse and the bridge of this pop-reggae classic by 10cc.

 A few chords in this one guitar arrangement are not correct.
 Find out what we can learn from this.

 In this step, we focus on how to play the chorus, tag, and instrumental sections, just like I do in the video.

 This time, only one little chord has been left out compared to the original recording.

 Now, the capo has somehow miraculously moved up the fretboard so we just play the same sections again, although in a different key.